Chart Color Schemes

 Wonga Park's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Wonga Park shows excellent health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The area has a very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 66% of the total population (2,628 people), compared to 56.7% in Greater Melbourne and 55.7% nationally.
+Wonga Park's health outcomes show exceptional results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 66% of the total population (2,628 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

-The most prevalent medical conditions are asthma and arthritis, affecting 7.0 and 6.7% of residents respectively.
-A significant majority, 73.1%, report being completely free from medical ailments, slightly higher than the 72.6% in Greater Melbourne.
+The most common medical conditions are asthma and arthritis, affecting 7.0 and 6.7% of residents respectively.
+73.1% of residents report being completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-The area has a higher proportion of seniors aged 65 and over at 20.9% (827 people), compared to 15.1% in Greater Melbourne.
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+20.9% of residents are aged 65 and over (827 people), higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors align with national rankings and the general population.

 Frequently Asked Questions - Health